luin/readability/README.md

     $ npm install node-readability

-Note that as of our 2.0.0 release, this module no longer works with Node.js, and instead requires io.js (which is planned to replace Node.js).
-In the meantime you are still welcome to install a release in the 1.x series(by `npm install node-readability@1`) if you use Node.js.
+Note that as of our 2.0.0 release, this module only works with Node.js >= 2.0.
+In the meantime you are still welcome to install a release in the 1.x series(by `npm install node-readability@1`) if you use an older Node.js version.

 ## Usage